Routemap

 What are the critical processes and critical data for this trial and how best can any risks and/or vulnerabilities identified in these areas be mitigated?

 This question should be considered early in the protocol design stage so that processes to proactively manage those aspects of the trial that are critical to quality can be put in place.
-The US Clinical Trials Transformation Initiative (CTTI) have produced a Toolkit including Quality by Design principles that provides a useful framework for this process.
+The US Clinical Trials Transformation Initiative (CTTI) have produced a Toolkit including Quality by Design principles (.PDF) that provides a useful framework for this process.

 Where trial management activities are contracted out to third parties, the sponsor must implement procedures to ensure appropriate oversight of all delegated functions.
 This can be achieved by: